Jakub1994/Bookwithrecepies/README.md

 2.We need a requirments.txt to satisfy heroku you need to create your requirments.txt with pip freeze --local> requirements.txt
 2. Create a simple text file named Procfile without the file extension, ie Procfile.txt is not valid
 3. Open procfile and tell heroku how to run the website by writing there python3 app.py
-4. Open heroku Website,From there u have to create new app and open it
+4. Open heroku Website,From there you have to create new app and open it
-5. Go to setting , There u have to set the Config Vars.Set the:  IP, MONGODB_NAME, MONGO_URL, PORT, SECRET_KEY.
-your setting should look like :
+5. Go to settings, There u have to set the Config Vars.Set the:  IP, MONGODB_NAME, MONGO_URL, PORT, SECRET_KEY. your setting should look like :
 - IP : 0.0.0.0
 - MONGODB_NAME : Name of your collection in Mongodb